Label Sets / Question Sets

 * Spinach

-#### How to Configure the Setting
+#### How to configure

 1. Create new project.

-2. Go to Step 3 and select Span labeling.
+2. Go to step 3 and select **Span labeling**.

 2. Click the triple-dot menu and choose one of the following:

-1. Add new label set.
+1. Add new label set

-2. Replace existing label set.
+2. Replace existing label set

-3. Edit label set.
+3. Edit label set

 3. Expand the **Label set settings** accordion and enable the setting.

-1. Navigate to Label management page.
+1. Go to the **Label management** page.

-#### Labeling Behavior
+#### Labeling behavior

 * Only bottom-level labels can be selected.